NEED HELP & ADVICE?

-Application of Stonecare4u Essential Block Paving Sealer is the perfect way to not only protect Block Paving but to enhance and bring out its natural rich colours.
+Application of StoneCare4U Essential Block Paving Sealer is the perfect way of sealing block paving and bringing out its natural rich colours.
 It’s formulated from the highest quality ingredients and is safe, quick and easy to apply.
-Stonecare4u Block Paving Sealer provides a durable barrier to everyday wear and tear caused by vehicles, foot traffic and punishing weather.
+StoneCare4U Block Paving Sealer provides a durable barrier to everyday wear and tear caused by vehicles, foot traffic and punishing weather.
+Sometimes it is referred to as a brick paving sealer but they are one and the same.

 Any kind of major home improvement generally costs a substantial amount of money.
 When it comes to a hard landscaping project that involves block paving, this is certainly the case.
 In relation to your own property, whether the block paving has been laid as a driveway, patio, path, pool surround or another kind of hard surface it is always advisable to protect your investment.

-Most types of block or brick paving on the market are manufactured to a pretty low standard.
+Most types of block paving sealers or brick sealers on the market are manufactured to a pretty low standard.
 Generally, the raw materials used are quite a low grade when compared to other types of brick.
 This is relevant in relation to various aspects of the materials’ long term performance and durability.
+With this in mind, sealing block paving is best done using a high-quality product.

 The simplest way to protect against these and other issues such as weeds is the application of a good quality sealer for brick pavers.
 When block paving sealer is correctly applied to pavers in the recommended ratios, it provides a number of benefits.